tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

   }

-Finally, the **Simulation**  block defines  the  simulations  to  be  executed and  their  order.In this  case this  amounts to just the  **sweep**  block calculation.
+Finally, the **Simulation**  block defines  the  simulations  to  be  executed and  their  order.
+In this  case this  amounts to just the  **sweep**  block calculation.